azdavis/azdavis.net/posts/en/core-ideas.md

 ---

-So I've devised a simple test which I use to evaluate policies:
+So I've devised a simple test which I use to evaluate policies, both existing and proposed:

 > Does this policy tend to benefit those who already have structural advantages and privileges?